 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Hawaii’s top 10 exports accounted for almost three-quarters (73.4%) of the overall value of the state’s global shipments.
+Hawaii’s top 10 exports approached two-thirds (64.9%) of the overall value of the state’s global shipments.

 More Key Facts